 Delivery group DPD to create 700 new jobs in Ireland

-Move comes in response to the huge growth in online shopping due to Covid crisis
+Move comes in response to the huge growth in online shppping due to Covid crisis

 DPD is to create 150 jobs in Athlone with the remaining 55 roles at 36 hubs across the State